EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 - You can now see that a new user was created in the IT department.
 <img width="748" height="520" alt="A10" src="https://github.com/user-attachments/assets/7efe395d-98ea-4ca7-8f37-2ad92d763267" />

 - From here we'll right click the the user and go to "Properties".
-Inside "Properties" select the "Member Of" tab and click "Add"
+Inside "Properties" select the "Member Of" tab and click "Add".
 <img width="406" height="523" alt="A12" src="https://github.com/user-attachments/assets/24f048ef-3674-47bd-b2d9-9ce8effb849f" />

 - In the "Enter the object names..." box, type in "Domain Admins" and click "Check Names".
 This should underline "Domain Admins" signaling that we've found the correct group name.
 Now click ok.